- Exfoliating face washes combine cleansing action with gentle exfoliation.

 Oily and acne-prone skin

-People with oily or acne-prone skin benefit from face washes that can effectively dry out excess oil and reduce the congestion that leads to blemishes.
+People with oily or acne-prone skin can benefit from face washes that effectively dry out excess sebum (the oil produced by your skin) that can block pores, and cause blackheads and other forms of acne.

 While not an exfoliant itself, niacinamide is a face wash ingredient that can benefit oily skin.
 It is a vitamin B derivative that fights acne while smoothing the skin and reducing fine lines.